MicrosoftDocs/win32/desktop-src/WinSock/connecting-to-a-socket.md

 ---
-Description: For a client to communicate on a network, it must connect to a server. ms.assetid: fb52d2b7-70fa-497a-bbb4-42b25ea9d136
+description: For a client to communicate on a network, it must connect to a server. ms.assetid: fb52d2b7-70fa-497a-bbb4-42b25ea9d136
 title: Connecting to a Socket
 ms.topic: article